AJV009/XeonAJ_AJV009/readme.md

 Helping out small local business to flourish with the power of Wordpress and Googe My Business

 ## Courses completed
+- Acquia Certified Developer - Drupal 9
-- Drupalize.me: Drupal 8/9 Site Builder and Develooper
+- Drupalize.me: Drupal 8/9 Site Builder and Developer
 - DataCamp: Introduction to Python, R, SQL and Supervised Learning with Scikit-Learn
 - Kaggle Micro-Courses: Python, Intro to ML
 - Nvidia DLI: Getting Started with AI on Jetson Nano